Why join the European Finance Association?

 - There is no discount for students.

-- Members are reminded to update their password-protected EFA conftool Profile (EFA Annual Meeting website) so that EFA can contact you about elections, news, and calls for papers.
+- Members are reminded to keep their password-protected EFA conftool Profile (EFA Annual Meeting website) updated with the correct email address so that EFA can contact you about elections, news, and calls for papers.

 * EFA members in the UK are entitled to income tax relief for annual membership dues paid, as approved in 2016 by the Commissioners for HM Revenue and Customs under Section 344 of the Income Tax (Earnings and Pensions) Act 2003; European Finance Association (EFA) appears on the list of approved bodies on the Gov.UK website.